ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring the economics of clout: why attention is the new currency
+   - Exploring how clout became more valuable than credentials
    - Finding the satirical angle
    - Making it relatable and timeless